mikedigriz/Syncthing-for-PocketBook/README.en.md

 ## Installation

-1. Download [Syncthing for Linux 32-bit ARM](https://github.com/syncthing/syncthing/releases/download/v2.1.1/syncthing-linux-arm-v2.1.1.tar.gz) and take just the `syncthing` binary (~24 MB) out of the archive, the rest is not needed.
+1. On the [Syncthing releases page](https://github.com/syncthing/syncthing/releases/latest), download the Linux 32-bit ARM archive and take just the `syncthing` binary (~24 MB) out of it, the rest is not needed.

 2. Create the folder `ext1\applications\syncthing` and put there:
    - the `syncthing` binary